Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Econometric framework

-Efficient computer implementations of all posterior samplers discussed in this paper are conveniently bundled into the \texttt{R} \citep{R_core} package \texttt{bayesianVARs}, interfacing to C/C++ via \texttt{Rcpp} \citep{rcpp} and \texttt{RcppArmadillo} \citep{rcpparmadillo} for increased computational efficiency.
-The package can be freely downloaded at \url{https://github.com/luisgruber/bayesianVARs}.
-In what is to follow, we thus refrain from describing the various posterior samplers in detail.
-Instead, we provide their main building blocks only: the necessary conditionals used for Gibbs sampling.
+Efficient computer implementations of all posterior samplers discussed in this paper are conveniently bundled into the R \citep{R_core} package \texttt{bayesianVARs}, interfacing to C/C++ via \texttt{Rcpp} \citep{rcpp} and \texttt{RcppArmadillo} \citep{rcpparmadillo} for increased computational efficiency.
+The package is available under the General Public License (GPL $\ge$ 3) from the Comprehensive R Archive Network (CRAN) at \url{https://cran.r-project.org/package=bayesianVARs}.
+We thus refrain from describing the various posterior samplers in detail.
+Instead, we provide their main building blocks, the necessary conditionals used for Gibbs sampling, in Appendix \ref{sec:fcp}.

-The main challenge in terms of computational complexity is to sample from the conditional posterior distribution of $\bm{\Phi}$, because the computation of its covariance matrix involves computing the inverse of a $n \times n$ matrix.
-To render computation feasible, we use the corrected triangular algorithm as in \citet{carriero_corrigendum_2021}.
-The factorization of the variance-covariance matrix in Eq.~\ref{eq:usv} makes sampling of the free off-diagonal elements in $\bm{L}$ straightforward: These can be sampled ``equation per equation'' using standard Bayesian linear regression results \citep{cogley_drifts_2005}.

-Sampling the hierarchical hyperparameters is basically the same for both $\bm{\phi}$ and $\bm{l}$.
-To facilitate notation, in the following, $\bm{\beta}$ serves as a proxy for a specific coefficient vector.
-Depending on the context, it can be either $\bm{\phi}$ -- in case of HM even $\bm{\phi}_{ol}$ (own-lags) or $\bm{\phi}_{cl}$ (cross-lags) -- or $\bm{l}$.
-Accordingly, $n_{\beta}$ denotes the number of elements in the corresponding vector.